|Leaky Gut Syndrome Quackery||10/02/17|

 Last weekend I spoke to a conference of psychiatrists about Culinary Medicine.
 They were amazingly receptive and had a great response to the lecture.
 Those in behavioral medicine are very interested in understanding how food and lifestyle can impact our mood and mental health, and at the Goldring Center for Culinary Medicine we have a number of psychiatrists pursuing our certification in Culinary Medicine.

 Those of you who have been following Dr. Gourmet for a while know that I believe in having quality evidence - preferably from controlled trials - before being able to make a claim about a particular intervention.
-While there is not a great deal of direct research that links poor diet to increased depression or mental health issues, there's more than enough indirect evidence for you to want to watch these three things:
+While there is not a great deal of direct research that links poor diet to increased depression or mental health issues, there's more than enough indirect evidence for the following:

 Obesity, metabolic syndrome, and diabetes are all a function of abnormal processing of glucose.
 When blood sugars are chronically high, our bodies churn out insulin in an effort to cope with the excess glucose.
 The excess insulin levels induce a pro-inflammatory state.
 1 This leads to overproduction of reactive oxygen species and thus to oxidative stress.
 This pro-inflammatory state has been shown to cause disruptions in how the brain processes neurologic impulses.
 The hippocampus (the brain's memory formation and processing center) is particularly susceptible to high blood sugars, and wide swings in blood glucose can lead to a decrease in its volume and structure.
 2